syncfusion-content/maui-docs/MAUI/StepProgressBar/accessibility.md

 documentation: ug
 ---

-# Accessibility in .NET Maui SfStepProgressBar
+# Accessibility in .NET MAUI SfStepProgressBar

 Enhance .NET MAUI StepProgressBar's accessibility with a user-friendly design, ensuring inclusive features for seamless navigation and usability for all users.
 Please find the table of elements along with their formats and examples.